mrichar1/jsonapi-vuex/README.md

 ### Related items

-By default the `get` action and getter are both configured to follow and expand out relationships, if they are provided as `data` entries (i.e. `{type: 'widget', id: '1'}`).
+By default the `get` action and getter are both configured to follow and expand out relationships recursively, if they are provided as `data` entries (i.e. `{type: 'widget', id: '1'}`).

 *Note* - If using the `action` you may wish to also set the `include` parameter on the server query to include the relationships you are interested in.
 Any records returned in the `included` section of the jsonapi data will be automatically added to the store.